R3 expressway (Slovakia): Oravský Podzámok – Dolný Kubín north

 Section R3, which will connect to Dolný Kubín to the expressway network, was to be built in the years 2016 - 2018, early use was planned for 2017.
 Its total length is 3,226 km.
 According to plans from 2007, the construction should cost the state budget €27,822,644.9 (SKK 838,185,000).
 The section will include 3 bridges, the "Dolný Kubín-sever" interchange.

 Dolný Kubín-north – R3 D1 junction

 The section Dolný Kubín - intersection D1 is a section connecting the town of Dolný Kubín with the D1 highway.
 Alternatives for connecting to the highway with connection to MÚK Hubová and MÚK Likavka are currently being assessed.
 The original variant for Kraľovany was rejected from an environmental point of view.
 Its length will be 17.8 km.
-The section is situated at the interface of Oravy and Liptova.
+The section is situated at the interface of Orava and Liptov.
 The section will have 3 level crossings and 2 tunnels near Dolný Kubín with a length of 1569 m and 3004 m.